-Each control pushbutton asserts its own FlexLogicTM operand, CONTROL PUSHBTN 1(3) ON.
+Each control pushbutton asserts its own FlexLogic[TM] operand, CONTROL PUSHBTN 1(7) ON.
 These operands should be configured appropriately to perform the desired function.
 The operand remains asserted as long as the pushbutton is pressed and resets when the pushbutton is released.
 A dropout delay of 100 ms is incorporated to ensure fast pushbutton manipulation will be recognized by various features that may use control pushbuttons as inputs.

-An event is logged in the Event Record (as per used setting) when a control pushbutton is pressed; no event is logged when the pushbutton is released.
+An event is logged in the Event Record (as per user setting) when a control pushbutton is pressed; no event is logged when the pushbutton is released.
 The faceplate keys (including control keys) cannot be operated simultaneously - a given key must be released before the next one can be pressed.

 The control pushbuttons become user-programmable only if the Breaker Control feature is not configured for manual control via the User 1 through User 3 pushbuttons as shown below.
-Typically, if configured for manual control, the Breaker Control feature will use the larger, optional user-programmable pushbuttons, making the control pushbuttons available for any other user application.
+If configured for manual control, the Breaker Control feature typically uses the larger, optional user-programmable pushbuttons, making the control pushbuttons available for other user applications.